JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 For the main section of this tutorial, we'll attempt to draw Euclid's egg, which involves a bit of geometry.

 For now, you can continue to store all the drawing instructions between the `@png` macro's `begin` and `end` markers.
-Technically, however, working like this at the top-level in Julia (ie without storing instructions in functions) isn't considered to be "best practice".
+Technically, however, working like this at the top-level in Julia (ie without storing instructions in functions) isn't considered to be 'best practice'.

 ```julia
 @png begin